 Of course, low self esteem is common to many people, and introverts are no exception.
-But most importantly, introversion is not defined by possessing low self esteem.
-Even extroverts have low self esteem, which manifests itself in different ways to the introvert's.
+But most importantly, introversion is not defined by possessing low self-esteem.
+Even extroverts and ambiverts have low self-esteem, which manifests itself in different ways to the introvert's.
 The point is, by default, introverts don't suffer poor self esteem.
 Being quiet and detached from other people at times is not an instant marker of self-hatred or poor self confidence.

-Myth #15 : Introversion is an affliction that can be cured or 'fixed'.
+Myth #15 : Introversion is an affliction that can be fixed.